guildai/guild.ai/pages/docs/intro.md

 : Run a trained model as an inference server.

-You're free to define the operations that suit your model---Guild does not prescribe what a model should or should not support.
+You're free to define the operations that suit your model---Guild does not prescribe the operations a model may support.

-Once you define an operation, you run it using the [](cmd:run) command.
-As we'll see in the next section, each operation run is tracked as a separate experiments.
+Once an operation is defined for a model, you can run it using the [](cmd:run) command.
+As we'll see in the next section, each operation run is tracked as a separate experiment.

 ### Example